 Information You Are Allowed to Consider

 You are not prohibited from using conviction records when you make employment decisions.
-While you might not be allowed to rely on sex offender registry information to make a hiring decision, you are still allowed to request criminal history information showing conviction records for the underlying offense.
+While you might not be allowed to rely on sex offender registry information to make a hiring decision, you are still allowed to request sex offender criminal record information showing conviction records for the underlying offense.

 In most states, misdemeanor and felony conviction records can be reported regardless of age.
 The Fair Credit Reporting Act restricts arrest information that is older than seven years and did not result in a conviction from being reported by consumer reporting agencies on background check reports unless the position in question pays $75,000 or more.